TeFiLeDo/fish-autoupdate-plugin/README.md

 day.

 ## Installation
-To install this plugin with fisher, just run:
+To install this plugin with [fisher], just run:
 ```console
 fisher install TeFiLeDo/fish-autoupdate-plugin
 ```